microsoft/onnxruntime-inference-examples/mobile/examples/azure_custom_op_demo_usage/android/readme.md

 ### Prepare an OpenAI Auth Token

-It's required in the app to provide an OpenAI auth token as the first input to the model.
+It's required for the app to provide an OpenAI auth token.
+Please update the authToken variable in `SpeechRecognizer init` (src/android/java/ai/onnxruntime/example/speechrecognition/SpeechRecognizer.kt) with your token.

 For local testing, you should be able to create an account with API key and initial free credits.